© 2016 Werkstatt. All rights reserved. Made by Fuelthemes

 “One of the biggest problems with domestic abuse is that people don’t talk about it.
 It’s insidious, stigmatized and hushed.” – Justin Vernon

-We strive to make a positive impact by helping uncover the severity and pervasiveness of domestic violence.
-Gender equity issues remain major ongoing battles globally, continuing to render women the nation’s poorest, reinforcing systematic violence against women and girls, producing substandard health outcomes, and denying women leadership opportunities across all sectors.
+We strive to make a positive impact by helping uncover the scope and severity concerning domestic violence worldwide.
+The global ramifications of ongoing gender inequity take away women’s voices; reinforcing systematic violence, producing substandard health practices, and deny women education and leadership opportunities across all sectors.

-We encourage community-driven, creative action to provide unique perspectives and solutions to these complex issues.
-We believe every individual can take steps, big and small, courageous and simple, to have an impact – and collectively – we can move the needle on gender inequality.
+We encourage community-driven, creative action to provide unique perspectives about complex topics.
+We believe every individual can take steps big or small, courageous or delicate, to have an impact -and collectively- we can close the book on gender inequality.

 Domestic abuse can take many forms.
 It happens through use of physical force, emotionally harmful statements, sexual exploitation, financial means to harm, manipulation, or control.
 Abuse affects individuals of every community, age, economic status, sexual orientation, gender, and race.